chaoss/augur/docs/source/getting-started/available-commands/make-commands.rst

   # example usage

   # this will run ALL metric function unit tests for JUST the issue model
-  > make test-functions
+  > make test-metrics

   # this will run ALL metric function unit tests for the issue model
-  > make test-functions MODEL=issue
+  > make test-metrics MODEL=issue

 ``make test-routes``
 ------------------------